crjaensch/smart-todo-cli/README.md

 The standard mode provides an interactive terminal interface for managing your tasks:

 - Create, edit, and delete tasks
+- Add notes to tasks for additional context and information
 - Set due dates, priorities, and tags
 - Sort tasks by name, creation date, or due date
 - Filter tasks by status, tags, or search terms